 To avoid possible risks, you will now see your physician for regular check-ups.
 Before you are discharged from hospital, your physician will schedule follow-up appointments to regularly check your health and the implant.
 The first follow-up appointment is generally four to six weeks after the implantation.

 During this visit, your physician will ensure that the implantation wound has healed and check your implant’s therapy settings.
 No incision or surgery is necessary, as an external device is used to program the implant.
 Your doctor can see all of the device’s settings on a screen, and will know, for instance, how long its battery will last.

 Follow-Up Care with Home Monitoring

 As your cardiologist has no insight into the rhythm and therapy delivered by the heart device, there is a risk that changes in your health or suboptimal therapy settings are not identified soon enough before your next follow-up appointment.
-To allow your physician to monitor these events at all times, BIOTRONIK offers HOME MONITORING.
-With automatic and daily transmissions of your heart’s data, your physician can comprehensively analyze your health and your therapy’s suitability, and schedule additional follow-up appointments as necessary.
+To allow your physician to monitor these events at all times, BIOTRONIK offers Home Monitoring with automatic and daily transmissions of your heart’s data, your physician can comprehensively analyse your health and your therapy’s suitability, and schedule additional follow-up appointments as necessary.